practicalli/clojure-cli-config/README.md

 ### Create new projects from templates

 * `:project/new` - create a new project from a template
+* `:project/deps-new` - simpler alternative to clj-new (good for your own templates)

 Create a new project (via clojure.main - classic approach - recommended for Windows to ensure template arguments are parsed correctly)